 In addition to his love of track and field, Owens met the love of his life in junior high.
 Jesse met Minnie Ruth Soloman at the age of 15.
 They began dating on and off during high school and had a daughter in 1932.
 They eventually married in 1935 and had two more daughters in 1939 and 1940 respectively.

-While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, their relationship never wavered.
+While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, his relationship with his wife relationship never wavered.
 The two remained together until Owens passed away in 1980.
-Ruth Soloman Owens passed away in 2001.
+Minnie Owens passed away in 2001.

 Rising Star in High School

 Owens first came to the attention of a national track and field audience at the East Technical High School.
 He did not make the national team while trying out for the 1932 Olympics in Los Angeles, but he achieved stardom for his performance at the 1933 National Interscholastic Championships in Chicago.
 He match the world record in the 100 yard dash (9.4 seconds).
 He also managed to long jump 9.5 inches at the same event, along with winning the 220-yard dash event.
 A parade awaited him when he returned to Cleveland following the event.
 His high school career saw him compete in 79 races.
 He won 75 of those events.

 Despite Owens failing to complete the required courses to earn a high school diploma, more than 12 colleges attempted to recruit him for their programs.
 But he was reluctant to leave his family, who needed his financial support to stay afloat.
 However, a school helped find better employment for his father, and Owens went to college knowing his family was no longer struggling.